evaera/RoVer/README.md

 layout: white
 ---
 # Jump Start Guide
 The quickest and easiest way to use RoVer is to [add the hosted version](https://discordapp.com/oauth2/authorize?client_id=298796807323123712&scope=bot&permissions=402656264) to your server.
-These are all optional.
+These are all optional:

 1. Create a role - it can be called anything, but most name it "Verified" - that will be given to all verified users.
 2. Run the command `!VerifiedRole Verified`, replacing "Verified" with what your role is called.